» Staff bio and photos

 Screening Tests: What You Need and When

-• Cholesterol Checks: Have your cholesterol checked at least every 5 years, starting at age 35.
+• Cholesterol Checks: Have your cholesterol checked regularly starting at age 45.
 If you smoke, have diabetes, or if heart disease runs in your family, start having your cholesterol checked at age 20.

 • Blood Pressure: Have your blood pressure checked at least every 2 years.

-• Colorectal Cancer Tests: Begin regular screening for colorectal cancer starting at age 50.
+• Colorectal Cancer Tests: Have a test for colorectal cancer starting at age 50.
 Your doctor can help you decide which test is right for you.
-How often you need to be tested will depend on which test you have.

 • Diabetes Tests: Have a test to screen for diabetes if you have high blood pressure or high cholesterol.